 Green card holders 65 years of age or older that have worked or have a spouse that has worked at least 10 years in the United States will be eligible for premium-free Part A.

-To qualify for full Medicare benefits you’ll need to be a permanent US resident for at least 5 consecutive years.
-However, if you’ve been married to a U.S. citizen for at least one full year, you may qualify for Medicare without having to wait 5 years.
+To qualify for full Medicare benefits, you must be a permanent US resident for at least five consecutive years.
+However, if you’ve married a US citizen for at least one year, you may qualify for Medicare without waiting five years.

 While Part A is based on years worked, the cost of Medicare Part B depends on your income.